Did you know?

 What will I need to study Chemistry?

-- An enquiring mind and an interest in problem-solving.
+- An inquiring mind and an interest in problem-solving

 Structure and Outline of the course:

 This is a new A Level course, consisting of six modules, taught over two years.
 The A Level requires a more mature approach to tasks and the ability to apply knowledge, understanding and other skills developed throughout the course to novel or unfamiliar situations.

 Module 1 is focused on the practical skills required for investigating Chemical systems, and is embedded throughout the other Modules.